aleung-c/aleung-c_engine_ShowCase/README.md

 You are then free to organize your gameplay code and logic as you like.

 ![Alt text](./screens/showcase_engine_1.png "aleung-c_engine showcase screenshot 1")

+For a full games and app made with the engine, see [42Run](https://github.com/aleung-c/42run) and [ParticleSystem](https://github.com/aleung-c/ParticleSystem).